Merry Christmas & Happy New Year!

 Teaching in Kentucky is a rewarding, in-demand occupation.
 Teachers shape the minds of the future and inspire students to become their best selves.
 If you have been thinking about earning a teaching certification in Kentucky, you should know there are a few steps you’ll need to follow.
 Familiarizing yourself with the process will help make getting your teaching certification easier and more rewarding.
 Here's what you need to know:

 If you're not sure which type of teaching is right for you, do some research.
-Speak with teachers you know to find out what they like about working with their selected grade.
-Having these conversations and reading more about teaching will help you set goals that will benefit you.
+Speak with educators you know to find out what they like about working with their selected grade.
+Having these conversations will help you set goals that will benefit you.

 Learn about the Kentucky Rank System